MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/customer-orders-overview.md

 ## Asynchronous transaction flow for customer orders

 Customer orders can be created in POS in either synchronous mode or asynchronous mode.
-Microsoft recommends that you use the asynchronous order creation mode, because it's much more performant than synchronous order creation mode and provides a better user experience.
+Microsoft recommends to **use the asynchronous order creation mode, because it's much more performant than synchronous order creation mode and provides a better user experience.**

 ### Enable customer orders to be created in asynchronous mode